nthmost/illuminate/README.rst

 Using the Results
 -----------------

-Each parser class produces a `data` dictionary from the raw data.
+Each parser class produces a "data" dictionary from the raw data.
 The data dict reflects the format of the binary itself, so each parser has a slightly different set of keys::

   TileMetrics.data.keys()

-This dictionary is used to create a pandas DataFrame, which makes d
+This dictionary is used to create a pandas DataFrame, a tutorial for which is outside the scope of this document, but here's `a 10-minute Pandas tutorial <http://wesmckinney.com/blog/?p=647>`_ to get you going.

 Parsing Orphan Binaries